 While not strictly an App in the same way other Shopify® Apps work, the Point of Sale options is an additional service you add to your Shopify® store.
 And Shopify® POS does include a mobile App so you can take your retail on the road!

 Which is the real benefit of the POS service.
 They sell a mobile card reader for $49 and with that tool, you can use your existing Shopify® store to handle sales.
 That includes print-on-demand sales and selling copies on hand!
-I’m sure you’ve seen vendors taking payment via their smartphone with mini-card readers.
+I’m sure you’ve seen vendors taking payment via their smartphones with mini-card readers.
 The ability to always sell books, no matter the setting, makes Shopify® POS well worth having.

 3. Buy Button